 TransferWise is no longer a start-up, and it currently has offices located in 12 different countries.
 It has also grown not just in size, but also in its range of products.

-The company offers the Borderless Account, one of their most popular products, which makes it easy for customers to exchange their money in different currencies with a simple tap.
+The company offers Borderless Account, one of its most popular products, which makes it easy for customers to exchange their money in different currencies with a simple tap.
 The Borderless Account also makes it super easy to access the money at any given moment, as it comes with a fully-fledged Prepaid Mastercard.

 The number of clients and amounts of money TransferWise processes every month is proof that this is a safe and reliable company.
 Moreover, TransferWise is fully regulated by the Financial Conduct Authority, so your money is safe when you keep them in your Borderless Account, and when you make transfers.